Neil Hlavaty: Professional

 Hlavaty signed with Cleveland City Stars of the USL Second Division in late 2007, helping the squad win the USL-2 title in his debut season.
 After the 2008 campaign, during which Hlavaty recorded 3 assists in 15 matches, he transferred to Swedish outfit Östers for six months.

 In October 2009, Hlavaty signed with Polish side Jagiellonia Białystok, and subsequently played in 2 games for the team in the Ekstraklasa in 2009.

 On February 25, 2010, Hlavaty returned to the United States when he signed with the NSC Minnesota Stars of the USSF Division 2.
 He re-signed with the club, now playing in the North American Soccer League, on March 22, 2011.

 On November 21, 2012 FC Edmonton announced the signing of Hlavaty for the 2013 season.

 On January 9, 2015, Hlavaty signed with NASL club Carolina RailHawks.
 After one season with Carolina, Hlavaty was traded to Fort Lauderdale Strikers on December 30, 2015, in exchange for James Marcelin.
 In 2017 he signed on with the Myrtle Beach Mutiny.

 Coaching

 On January 8, 2019, it was announced that Hlavaty had joined Forward Madison FC as an assistant coach.
+Hlavaty stayed on with Forward Madison for seven seasons, leaving after the 2025 season.